 Louis was a member of the 2018 Breadloaf Acting Ensemble at the Breadloaf School of English in Ripton, VT.
 He played Monsieur Defarge in their summer production of A Tale of Two Cities directed by Brian McEleney.

-Played Andy in Prowess written by Ike Holter and directed by Ken-Matt Martin in a co-production between Brown/Trinity Rep and Pyramid Theatre Company.
+Louis played Andy in Prowess written by Ike Holter and directed by Ken-Matt Martin in a co-production between Brown/Trinity Rep and Pyramid Theatre Company.

-Assistant director to Whitney White on Othello at Trinity Rep.
+Louis was assistant director to Whitney White on Othello at Trinity Rep.

-Assistant director to Curt Columbus on his translation of Uncle Vanya at the Gamm Theatre in Pawtucket, RI.
+Louis was Assistant director to Curt Columbus on his translation of Uncle Vanya at the Gamm Theatre in Pawtucket, RI.

-Played Lyndon B. Johnson in Rites and Reason Theatre's reading of A Seat at the Table, written and directed by Regina Taylor.
+Louis played Lyndon B. Johnson in Rites and Reason Theatre's reading of A Seat at the Table, written and directed by Regina Taylor.